Debiasing and $t$-tests for synthetic control inference on average causal effects: Proofs

 For the second claim, we notice that $(T_{1}^{-1/2}\sum_{t=T_{0}+1}^{T}u_{t},|H_{1}|^{-1/2}\sum_{t\in H_{1}}u_{t},...,|H_{K}|^{-1/2}\sum_{t\in H_{k}}u_{t})'$ converges in distribution to the normal distribution with mean zero and variance matrix $I_{K+1}\sigma^{2}$, where $\sigma^{2}$ is the long-run variance of $u_{t}$.
 Notice that

 By the same argument as in the proof of Theorem \ref{thm: t statistic}, asymptotically the numerator has $N(0,1)$ distribution and is independent of the denominator, which asymptotically has a $\chi_{K-1}^{2}$ distribution divided by $K-1$.
-Therefore, $\mathbb{T}_{K}$ converges in distribution to $t_{K-1}$.
+Therefore, $\mathbb{T}_{K}$ converges in distribution to the student $t$-distribution with $K-1$ degrees of freedom and, by the argument in Corollary \ref{cor:CI_PI}, $P(\tau \in \mathcal{I}_K(1-\alpha))\rightarrow 1-\alpha$.
 The proof is complete. \end{proof}